 This is in large part due to very custom fabrics and materials that are used in tents, backpacks, and other gear to make them as light as possible.

-Additionally, many of the big brands have a significant markup on their items which is how they can afford large marketing campaigns.
+Additionally, many big brands have a significant markup on their items, which is how they can afford large marketing campaigns.

 Even when small cottage companies don’t have the advertising budget the use. of skilled US labor is much more expensive than labor from China.

 Are expensive tents worth it?

 For most this is a yes; your tent is your home on the trail and your place of solitude, but many materials, like SilNylon, absorb water, and this makes them heavier and harder to keep dry day after day without stopping to sit them in the sun to dry.